glygener/glygen-backend-api/README.md

 #### `python3 load_objects.py -v {VER} -m partial`
 #### `python3 load_objects.py -v {VER} -m full`

-where {VER} is the version label for the data release (e.g 2.0.2).

-## Building and starting the docker container for the APIs
+## Step-4: Building and starting the docker container for the APIs
 Run the python script given to build and start container:

 #### `python3 start_api_container.py`

-## Testing APIs
+## Step-5: Testing APIs
 The script tests/run_api_test.py is a wrapper outside of the container that allows you to test APIs in an automated manner.